netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

 In March 2026, Octopus Energy will introduce a 6-hour smart EV charging limit for Intelligent Octopus Go.
 Details are available here:
 [Upcoming changes to Intelligent Octopus Go](https://octopus.energy/blog/intelligent-octopus-go-charge-limit/).

-Octopus is also introducing Charge Cap, a new feature that can limit smart EV charging to 6 hours and help avoid charging at peak prices.
-We would suggest turning this feature on.
+Octopus will also be introducing Charge Cap, a new feature that can limit smart EV charging to 6 hours and help avoid charging at peak prices.
+We would suggest turning this feature on once it's available.

 Independently of Charge Cap, Netzero will add its own protection.
 During smart EV charging, Powerwall charging will be limited to 6 hours.
 If smart EV charging exceeds 6 hours, Netzero will automatically switch to Preserve Charge instead of continuing to charge the Powerwall, avoiding charging the Powerwall at peak rates.